Tuancoolboy/lymphatic-vessel-segmentation/TECHNICAL_REPORT.md

 #### **7.2.
 Limitations and Future Work**
 1.  **Experimental Stitch-ViT:** The `cto_stitchvit` model is a preliminary exploration.
 More rigorous hyperparameter tuning and architectural adjustments are needed to determine if the added complexity of the transformer blocks provides a tangible benefit.
 Future work could explore more advanced ViT integrations.
+2.  **Dataset-Specific Performance:** As noted, the benefits of `cto_stitchvit` appear to be dataset-dependent.
+Its advantages for the Rat dataset are clear, but it doesn't outperform the standard CTO-Net on the Human dataset, suggesting there is no one-size-fits-all solution.
-2.  **Dependence on Pseudo-Labels:** The SSL stage relies on high-quality pseudo-labels from the teacher.
+3.  **Dependence on Pseudo-Labels:** The SSL stage relies on high-quality pseudo-labels from the teacher.
 If the initial baseline model is very poor, or if there is a large domain gap between labeled and unlabeled sets, the SSL training could be unstable.
 Future work could incorporate techniques to filter or weight pseudo-labels based on confidence.
-3.  **Computational Cost:** The two-stage process is computationally intensive.
+4.  **Computational Cost:** The two-stage process is computationally intensive.
 Research into more efficient SSL methods or model distillation could reduce training time.

 ---